-By now, we’re all aware that the new coronavirus has no cure, a vaccine is at least months away, and experimental medications to treat COVID-19 remain a work in progress—but these home remedies mean you don’t have to just suffer through the symptoms if you do catch the virus.
+By now, we’re all aware that the coronavirus has no cure, and medications to treat COVID-19 remain a work in progress—but these home remedies mean you don’t have to just suffer through the symptoms if you do catch the virus.

 You should treat COVID-19 as you would the flu or the common cold: Rest, drink plenty of fluids, and ease the symptoms with over-the-counter medications.

 As always, see a doctor if your symptoms become severe, especially if you experience difficulty breathing or a high fever, for example.
 The list of symptoms has grown from three (cough, fever, and shortness of breath) to a whopping 11: